Never buy an email list: Never means never!

 No reputable email delivery/marketing service will work with you.
 At Pepipost, we have made it a policy to weed out spam email senders.
 If your account has been flagged as a spam account, then you will be blocked from sending email.
 Other platforms have a very similar stance towards using purchased email lists on their platform.

 In fact, check your contracts.
 Many ESPs have written language into their contracts that expressly forbid you to send email to purchased lists, and/or email addresses that have not opted in to your list directly.
+This may as well cause you to get added to an email blocklist database that will prevent you from reaching your customers at all.
+There are over 100+ blocklists and you can quickly check with all of them using this email blacklist checker.

 Even the list providers themselves are having a hard time these days getting email delivered, so they may ask you to email the list out for them.
 Don’t do it.
 It is a lose-lose situation on all fronts.